Updated on November 20, 2014.

 Some women who experience migraines say the pill makes them better, others say just the opposite, and some say the pill makes no difference at all.
 Wish we had a definitive answer here, but your mileage may vary.

-Women under 35 who have migraines without aura generally do fine on either type of pill or hormone-based birth control.
-Women who have migraines with aura, and any migraine sufferer (with or without aura) over age 35 should talk to their doctors (including general practitioner, gynecologist, and if you have one, a neurologist) about a possible increased risk of stroke while on estrogen-based methods.
+Women under 35 who have migraines without aura generally do fine on any type of hormone-based birth control.
+Women who have migraines with aura, and any migraine sufferer (with or without aura) over age 35 should generally not use estrogen-containing methods due to increased risk of stroke.

 If the combination pill or some mini-pills keep my eggs from being released, does this mean that I’ll remain fertile longer than I would off the pill?
 Say I take the pill from age 18 to 40; will all those eggs still need to come out one by one in the form of continued periods after I stop taking the pill?